Société de transport de Montréal: Facilities

 STM buses are operated out of a number of garages located around the city.
-They are Anjou, Frontenac, LaSalle, Legendre, Mont-Royal, Stinson, St-Denis, St-Laurent and St-Michel for Paratransit.
+They are Anjou, Frontenac, LaSalle, Legendre, Mont-Royal, Stinson, St-Denis, and St-Laurent.
+St-Michel stores vehicles for Paratransit.
 The surface routes are divided into several divisions.
 Individual divisions have a superintendent, an on-duty mobile supervisor, a communications centre, and a garage facility tasked with managing the division's vehicle fleet and routes.

 Metro trains are stored in the four garages at Angrignon, Beaugrand, Montmorency and Saint-Charles and there are three maintenance facilities at Duvernay, Plateau d'Youville and Viau.

 Stops and shelters

 There are 8,500 bus stops in the STM network.
 Each stop has a panel that indicates the number of routes that stops there, the type of service, if the bus goes to a Metro or train station and the bus stop code enabling one to obtain the schedule by telephone at 514-AUTO-BUS.
 The STM is in the process of changing all its bus stop panels to a new modern pole that displays the route numbers.
 The route number is color-coded for the type of service it offers, dark blue is for regular routes, green is for express, metrobus and R-bus routes, black for night routes and gold for senior shuttles.
 Advertising is provided by CBS.
 On November 8, 2010, the STM launched 3 prototypes of modern bus shelters to replace the old ones.
 They will run on a solar power system and lights in the shelter are to be controlled by motion sensor.
 Bus shelters at high-traffic intersections feature an interactive screen where people can use hand gestures to access weather, news and bus route information.
 Since the introduction of GPS in the fleet, the screen can also be used to track busses on the route.